 Next, at 7:43 AM Eastern, the airline proactively posted a tweet noting that “We experienced a network connectivity issue.
 We are working to resolve and apologize for any inconvenience.”

-But United wasn’t done.
-After the situation was resolved, the airline posted an apology on both Facebook and Twitter that read: “We know how important your travel plans are to you, and we’re sorry for today’s disruptions.”
+But United didn’t stop there.
+After resolving the situation, the airline posted an apology on both Facebook and Twitter: “We know how important your travel plans are to you, and we’re sorry for today’s disruptions.”
 The posts were accompanied by a 42-second video of Sandra Pineau-Boddison, United’s senior vice president for customers, who demonstrated empathy, transparency, and helpfulness (full text of the video is below).
 She humbly apologized – not once but twice – and offered solutions to passengers who still needed to get to their final destination.
 This is the epitome of great customer service.

 Not surprisingly, it took United some time to respond to the massive influx of brand mentions on social media, just as it took some time to reschedule lots of flights.
 But well into the night, the brand was still responding individually to customers, even those who had tweeted hours earlier.
 There were no canned responses either; each one was unique, maintaining United’s friendly brand tone and offering to help.

 The reality is that mistakes will happen with every company.
 Technology will fail us.
 Human errors will occur.
-Products won’t always operate as they were intended.
+Products don’t always operate as intended.
 And in today’s world, customers may be quicker to complain publicly on social media, so brands have to be ready.
-It’s clear that United had a detailed crisis plan in place that was extremely well executed in the heat of the moment.
+United clearly had a detailed crisis plan in place and executed it extremely well in the heat of the moment.

 Full text of United’s apology video: